-- Curvelet-based features, energy and co-occurrence features are extracted for LivDet 2013 and 2015 databases. - Five different classifiers, i.e. Support Vector Machine (SVM), Decision tree, Random forest, Tree ensemble, and Probabilistic neural network (PNN) are used to evaluate the performance of energy and co-occurrence features. - Performance is also evaluated on concatenation of energy and co-occurrence features, and energy and average of co-occurrence features. - For LivDet 2015, texture features such as BSIF, LPQ, WLD, Ric-LBP, and LCPD are extracted and tested using SVM, KNN and Decision Tree on matlab. - Evaluated the performance of single classifier (SVM) on cross dataset for LivDet 2011 and 2013 and on feature fusion for LivDet 2013. - For LivDet 2015, training and testing data of all the sensors is combined and performance is evaluated using svm classifier.
+- Curvelet-based features, energy and co-occurrence features are extracted for LivDet 2009 and 2011 databases. - Five different classifiers, i.e. Support Vector Machine (SVM), Decision tree, Random forest, Tree ensemble, and Probabilistic neural network (PNN) are used to evaluate the performance of energy and co-occurrence features. - Performance is also evaluated on concatenation of energy and co-occurrence features, and energy and average of co-occurrence features. - For LivDet 2011 and 2013, texture features such as BSIF, LPQ, WLD, Ric-LBP, and LCPD are extracted and tested using SVM, KNN and Decision Tree on matlab. - Evaluated the performance of single classifier (SVM) on cross material for LivDet 2011 and 2013 and on classifier fusion using fusion techniques such as max, mean and majority voting rule for LivDet 2015. - For LivDet 2011 and 2013, training and testing data of all the sensors for each year is combined and performance is evaluated using svm classifier.